 I also pointed out the torn grille cloth, the missing knobs, and

 the holes in the top of the cabinet where a handle had once been mounted.

 After a little more tap-dancing over the price, I handed over a couple

-The picture below shows the cabinet in as-found condition.
+The picture below shows the cabinet as found.
+The clock is

 mounted in the middle of the speaker grille, supported by a